 Retirement & Pensions in Switzerland

-The official age of retirement in Switzerland is 65 years old for men and 64 for women.
-Up until that age, the Swiss system requires you to invest regular amounts of your salary into a first, second or third pillar pension fund.
+The official age of retirement in Switzerland is 65 years old for men and 64 for women (the retirement age for women will be raised to 65 in 2025).
+Up until that age, the Swiss system requires you to invest regular amounts of your salary into a first, second or third-pillar pension fund.
 To find out how to maximise your retirement funds, as well as private pension plans, you can check out the guide to retirement and pensions in Switzerland.

 Social security number